andywer/webpack-blocks/docs/MIGRATION-GUIDE.md

 }
 ```

-The same block updated for v1.0:
+The same block updated for the v1.0 API:

 ```js
 function babel () {